 Our thanks to the folks at Metro Parks Tacoma for all of these great ideas for fun things to do in Tacoma in the spring!

-After a year-plus of quarantine and a cold winter of being cooped up inside, many families are feeling the need to get outside for some safe fun.
+After two years of a pandemic and a cold winter of being cooped up inside, families are feeling the need to get outside for some safe fun.

-Here are 10 ideas for things to do in Tacoma this spring, and they all follow state guidelines to keep your family healthy.
+Here are 10 ideas for things to do in Tacoma this spring.

 Take a drive on the wild side: Northwest Trek Wildlife Park is just 45 minutes south of Tacoma (allow around 90 minutes from Seattle) and offers unique, up-close experiences with animals like American bison, mountain goats, caribou, bighorn sheep, Roosevelt elk, black-tailed deer and trumpeter swans.
 You can do this from your car, in a Jeep with an animal keeper or on foot.
 Bonus: Kids will love Kids’ Trek, a nature-inspired playground complete with ropes, slides and a giant climbing tree.